AdaCore/spark2014/lrm/source/introduction.rst

 subprograms respecting their own contracts, whether these are verified by formal verification or testing.

-Formal verification works by making some assumptions, and these assumptions should be shown to hold even when formal verification and testing are combined.
+Formal verification works by imposing requirements on the callers of proved code, and these requirements should be shown to hold even when formal verification and testing are combined.
 Certainly, formal verification cannot guarantee the same properties when part of a program is only tested, as when all of a program is